-Financial Instruments
+.Financial Instruments

 The Company's financial instruments are exposed to a number of financial and market risks, including credit, interest rate, liquidity and commodity risks.
 The Company may, or may not, establish from time to time active policies to manage these risks.
 The Company does not currently have in place any active hedging or derivative trading policies to manage these risks since the Company's management does not believe that the current size, scale and pattern of cash flow of its operations would warrant such hedging activities.
-There was no change in the management of the financial risks during 2016 Six Months compared to the year ended December 31, 2015.
+There was no change in the management of the financial risks from its recent year ended December 31, 2015.